 Negotiate the price.
+Cost is important when selecting a consultant.
 The price the consultant quotes may be negotiable.
 If possible, consider quotes from more than one consultant.
 You should expect all invoices and quotes to be itemized for easy identification and tracking.
 Note that consultants should not charge you for their costs before you enter into a contract with them (e.g., their time to prepare their proposal or to attend meetings to discuss their ideas with you).

 Interim Payments.
-AAFC can make interim payments for succession plans, as long as you clearly explained the need for these payments in your proposal.
-Interim payments can also be made if you have included follow up in your initial plan.
+Interim payments may be made after the completed feasibility assessment has been received and approved by AAFC.
 The consultant should provide you with a schedule for payment.
 Any payments during the course of the work are interim payments.
 If interim payments are requested in the proposal, you should make arrangements to allow for these payments.
 There may be breaks in the flow of work, (i.e. where a decision has to be made prior to continuing; or payment for hiring outside experts).
 Remember, reimbursement may take some time, cash flow may be a concern, and interim or "progress" payment is normal; however, progress payments must be specified in the original contract.